-This metric reveals the revenue you earn from a particular coupon that was used in a customer’s first order.
-This revenue is a calculation of items sold after all discounts are applied. it is important to note that the net revenue may not have occurred without the coupons.
+This metric reveals the revenue that you earn from a particular coupon that was used in a customer’s first order.
+This revenue is a calculation of items sold after all discounts are applied.
+It is important to note that the net revenue may not have occurred without the coupons.

 This metric reveals the average order value for a particular coupon.

 This metric helps evaluate the loyalty and average number of orders generated by customers who use a certain coupon.